Control of Pests and Diseases

 When the disease is identified in the first instance it could be controlled by recommended treatment.

-⦿ The infected shoot has to be cut off and fungus remover with copper 1% or a fungus remover containing metalaxical 4g s mixed with 1 litre of water should be used to wash well the shoot twice a week.
+⦿ The infected shoot has to be cut off and fungus remover with copper 1% or a fungus remover containing metalaxyl 4g s mixed with 1 litre of water should be used to wash well the shoot twice a week.

 N:B: It is not possible to save the trees acutely affected by the disease.
 It is very important to burn down such trees.
 Through this step getting healthy trees infected as well as increasing the germs in the affected trees could be controlled.